Have you started doing some artwork using colored pencils but wondering if you’re using the best colored pencils for art?

 You’ll easily impress your friends as they ask, “Wow, that’s colored pencil?!”

 Blending?
 No problem!
-The pigment can so easily be moved around and layered, therefore, blending is a breeze.
+You can so easily move and layer the pigment, so blending is a breeze.

 You can always count on the way these pencils work for you, which is wonderful reassurance so you can get down to the business of creating art!